zhangrxiang/zhangrxiang.github.com/guide.md

 - type: `Boolean`

 Execute the script on the page.
-Only parse the first script tag([demo](themes)).
+Only parse the first script tag.
 If Vue is present, it is turned on by default.

 ```js
 window.$docsify = {